Eiffel Tower in Paris

 Practical Tips for Your Visit to Vence

-In all the years we’ve been visiting the area, we’ve never not found great, family-run hotels to stay in.
+In all the years we’ve been visiting the area, we’ve always found great, family-run hotels to stay at.
 Here are some options.

 #14: Monte Carlo, Côte d’Azur

 The last time we visited Monte Carlo (which I know is technically not in France), we did so by mistake.
-The house we’d rented way up in the hills above Monaco turned out to not be available when we arrived, and we were obliged to find alternative accommodations.
+The house we’d rented way up in the hills above Monaco turned out to be unavailable when we arrived, and we were obliged to find alternative accommodations.

 Harbor at Monte Carlo in Monaco